 We have 5 sheets of ice, so we can optimally accommodate around 40 people at any given time.
 If we are very busy, we may have larger groups or less time on the ice.

 Generally you will be on the ice for 1-2 hours which includes instruction and a small game.
-If we are very busy, you may have to wait up to 2 hours to get on the ice.
+If we are very busy, and you do not have a reservation, you may have a long wait to get on the ice.
+Avoid a long wait by making a reservation!

 What is the difference between an Open House and Practice Ice?